Eat the rich & billionaire philanthropy

 🎯 Action step 2 of 4: LISTEN — we'll watch a short video or listen to a podcast to further expand on our topic.

 Ready for the verdict?
-Here's what we learned from the video:
+Here's what you'll learn:

-This is through 3 main ways: imagine whitewashing, financial consolidation, and building influence.
+• 💰 Billionaire philanthropists benefit from donating $.
+This is through 3 main ways: whitewashing, financial consolidation, and building influence.
 Donations help billionaires boost their public image, get HUGE tax write-offs which robs the government + public of money, and get to make big-ticket donations and get more say in what priorities non-profits should focus on.
 Money is tied to power and many organizations are being dragged away from radical change since they now depend on billionaire philanthropy.
 Undemocratic to the max 🚀

 🏁 Checkpoint: This is the end of action step 2 of 4: LISTEN.